 Just sometime back, you could drive to a popular event and grab those business cards while networking with top executives.
 Why sometime back?
 You still can, but with most of the world going remote in their working style, there aren’t too many ground events.
 Most have transitioned to virtual events.
 This has given rise to the era of remote networking.
-Maybe you aren’t used to it yet, but if you step into one such event (virtually of course), you’ll know how useful remote networking is for your business.
+Maybe you aren’t used to it yet, but if you step into one such event (virtually of course), you’ll know how useful remote networking is to grow your business online.

 Is it possible to build strong online relationships?
 How does one get started, and where can one look for virtual events?
 Let’s guide you through everything you need to know about remote networking.